Space2Study-UA-1156/BackEnd-02/README.md

 ### Clone

-- Clone this repo to your local machine using `https://github.com/ita-social-projects/Space2Study-BackEnd-mvp.git`
+- Clone this repo to your local machine from this repository

 ### Setup